Pfaffenthal-Kirchberg railway station: Services

+According to Luxembourg's national mobility plan for 2035, Pfaffenthal-Kirchberg station will be served by six trains per hour, each with a direct connection to the south of the country through Luxembourg railway station.

 Other transport services and connections

-The station is served by the Pfaffenthal-Kirchberg funicular which makes the steep ascent to the end of the main thoroughfare on the Kirchberg quarter, Avenue John F. Kennedy, allowing for use of the connecting tramstop at the Grand Duchess Charlotte Bridge.
-In addition, a range of bus services are available from the Kirchberg funicular station, including the municipal AVL lines 1, 7, 8, 16, 18 and 20 and regional bus lines 120, 125, 130, 142, 144, 165, 172, 192, 194, 195, 213, 222, 262, 282 and 740.
-In addition, the Rue St Mathieu entrance to the station in the Pffafenthal valley is served by the AVL 23 bus.
+The station is served by the Pfaffenthal-Kirchberg funicular which makes the steep ascent to the main thoroughfare on the Kirchberg plateau, Avenue John F. Kennedy, allowing for use of the connecting tram stop Rout Bréck - Pafendall.
+In addition, a range of bus services are available from the Kirchberg side of the funicular station, including the municipal AVL lines 6, 12, 16, 18, 21 and 32 and regional RGTR lines 111, 112, 201, 211, 221, 811 and 812.
+On the opposite side, in the Pfaffenthal valley, the Rue St Mathieu entrance to the station is served by the AVL 23 and 26 bus lines.

 Located a short walk from the station's Rue St Mathieu entrance, across the Alzette river, on the opposite side of the valley is the Pfaffenthal Panoramic Elevator, a public elevator providing a connection to the Pescatore Foundation Park in Ville Haute.

-The Pffafenthal entrance to the station includes 44 cycle parking spaces and 56 secure paid cycle parking spaces, whilst the Kirchberg entrance has capacity for 53 cycle parking spaces, and 56 secure paid cycle parking spaces.
+The Pfaffenthal entrance to the station includes 44 cycle parking spaces and 56 secure paid cycle parking spaces, whilst the Kirchberg entrance has capacity for 53 cycle parking spaces, and 56 secure paid cycle parking spaces.